BeardOverflow/MergeCrunch/README.md

 The main feature is to generate a mkv file with all availables soft-subtitles and fonts attachment of downloaded files from **Crunchyroll** streaming.

-Now supports to premium users!!
+Now support to premium users!!
+Now support to playlist URLs and playlist selection!!

 ==Tested in Ubuntu 14.04==